SUSTAINABLE KPM PORCELAIN

 I DON'T CARE ABOUT PLASTIC!

-Goodbye plastic!
-The production of disposable tableware, together with disposable cutlery and to-go packaging, consumes over 105,500 tons of plastic across Germany every year.* So why not simply swap it for a classy version of the bowl Currywurst at your local snack bar?
+Goodbye, plastic!
+The production of disposable tableware—along with disposable cutlery and takeout packaging—consumes over 105,500 metric tons of plastic across Germany each year.* So why not try swapping it out for a stylish version ofbowl your favorite snack bar?

 * As at: 2018, source: NABU - Nature and Biodiversity Conservation Union Germany e.V.